paradisec-archive/PARADISEC_workflows/06_audio_digitising.md

      </p>

 Remember, if you are using a tape player that has a mono headphone jack, ***you will not capture the stereo content of the cassette***.
-There are various ways you can **simulate** a stereo signal, including copying the content of the one channel into a second channel.
-This is NOT true stereo and will sound a bit flat as compared to the original stereo signal.

-Another option is to do as above- copy the contents of one channel into a second channel, then select one of these channels and add an off-set of 25-40ms to it.
-Esentially, you are shifting one channel to play slightly later than the other channel.
-You perceive a richer signal then when the two identical channels are synchronised.
-This phenomenon os called the Has effect.
-To read more about the **Haas effect** follow the links [here](http://www.benvesco.com/blog/mixing/2008/turn-a-mono-track-into-rich-stereo/){:target="_blank"} and [here](https://en.wikipedia.org/wiki/Precedence_effect){:target="_blank"}.
-Again, this is NOT true stereo.

-><span style="color:DarkBlue">
->**Note:** These interventions are ***NOT*** archival practice.
-However, if you are wanting to make available tapes to language communities, this can add a richness that you would not be able to get if your equipment did not have a stereo output.
-></span>
+You may try a Walkman-style tape player as this will have a stereo headphone output.

+Always clean and test your equipment before playing the tape you are intending to digitise.
+It is best to get the device serviced prior to use.

 <br>
 <hr style="border:1px solid grey">